trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   $ cd $SYNC_BASE_DIR/BaseProj
   $ git remote add integrate-from url4.gov:/git/BaseProj
-  $ cd ExtraRep1
+  $ cd ExtraRepo1
   $ git remote add integrate-from url2.gov:/git/ExtraRepo1
   $ cd ..
   $ cd ExtraRepo2
   $ git remote add integrate-from url4.gov:/git/ExtraRepo2
   $ cd ..

+..
+ToDo: It would be great the create a remote for only ExtraRepo1 and pass in
+.. --extra-pull-from=ExtraRepo1:integrate-from:master.
+This would avoid the
+.. other dummy ' integrate-from' remotes.

 This gives the remotes::

   $ cd $SYNC_BASE_DIR/BaseProj
   $ egdist remote -v | grep -v push | grep -v "^$"
   *** Base Git Repo: BaseProj
   origin	        url4.gov:/git/BaseProj (fetch)
   integrate-from	url4.gov:/git/BaseProj (fetch)
   *** Git Repo: ExtraRepo1
   origin	        url4.gov:/git/ExtraRepo1 (fetch)
   integrate-from	url2.gov:/git/ExtraRepo1 (fetch)
   *** Git Repo: ExtraRepo2
   origin	        url4.gov:/git/ExtraRepo2 (fetch)
   integrate-from	url4.gov:/git/ExtraRepo2 (fetch)

-Above, the remote ``integrate-from`` is used by the ``checkin-test.py`` wrapper script (see below) to pull and merge in additional changes that will be tested and pushed to the 'origin' repos on ``url4.gov``.
-In this case, the ``BaseProj`` and ``ExtraRepo2`` repos have the remote ``integrate-from`` that points to the same repos as 'origin' (and will therefore not result in any merging) but the ExtraRepo1 remote ``integrate-from`` will result in updates being pulled from the main development repo on ``url2.gov``, thereby facilitating the update of ExtraRepo1 in the integrated project.
+The remote ``integrate-from`` is used by the ``checkin-test.py`` wrapper script (see below) to pull and merge in additional changes that will be tested and pushed to the 'origin' repos on ``url4.gov``.
+In this case, the ``BaseProj`` and ``ExtraRepo2`` repos have the remote ``integrate-from`` that points to the same repos as 'origin' (and will therefore not result in any merging) but the ``ExtraRepo1`` remote ``integrate-from`` will result in updates being pulled from the main development repo on ``url2.gov``, thereby facilitating the update of ``ExtraRepo1`` in the integrated meta-project.

 ACI Integration Build Directory Setup